 In addition to offering a good range of coverage options and discounts, USAA has high marks for its customer service.
 It performed very well on J.D.
 Power industry studies including the 2020 U.S. Auto Claims Satisfaction StudySM, the 2021 U.S. Auto Insurance StudySM, and the 2021 U.S. Insurance Shopping StudySM.

 USAA offers helpful tools for military members, including checklists and calculators for different aspects of military life.
 On top of that, it’s also one of the most affordable options in Massachusetts.
 Learn more in our USAA car insurance review.

 Progressive provides comprehensive coverage and impressive discounts, and the provider has top ratings from industry experts like the BBB.

-We think Progressive provides the best car insurance for high-risk drivers in Michigan due to the high number of discounts available that can make finding more affordable coverage easier.
+Progressive also provides the best car insurance for high-risk drivers in Massachusetts due to the high number of discounts available that can make finding more affordable coverage easier.
 Some of Progressive’s discounts include: